myungchoi/GT-FHIR2/README.md

 How to install and run.
 -
 Docker Compose is used to create a container to run the GT-FHIR2 application.
-Before running the application update the values of the JDBC_URL, JDBC_USERNAME, and JDBC_PASSWORD environment variables in the docker-compose.yml They must contain the data necessary for your application to connect to an OMOP V5 database.
+Before running the application update the values of the JDBC_URL, JDBC_USERNAME, and JDBC_PASSWORD environment variables in the Dockerfile They must contain the data necessary for your application to connect to an OMOP V5 database.
-After updating the docker-compose.yml file start the application
+After updating the ENV variables in the Dockerfile start the application
 ```
 sudo docker-compose up --build -d
 ```